Python-Data-Science-for-Evoinformatics/phylo_data_science/intro_to_data_science.md

 In the previous command, I switched the inequality to accidentally drop all the values I actually wanted to keep!
 So far, we've covered some important conceptual data lessons - that data are read-only, that data should be stored in flat files.
 We will now learn an important lesson as it pertains to code - that code can be saved for later, as an exact record of what we did in a session of programming.

 This might not sound that important, but I think most of us have probably been working in a spreadsheet and completely forgotten how we got the useful annotations on a plot, of calculated a summary statistic.
+In this section, we will cover some best practices for keeping track of what we've done.
+We will expand on these best practices later, and in more complexity.